-I was there until December, 2004.
+I worked on SFX until December, 2004.
 I had a great time.
 SFX was a very vibrant office, catty at times, but mostly grand and I remember all the lads and lasses there with great fondness.
 I travelled a fair bit, went to some amazing parties and interviewed some of SF’s most remarkable people as I worked my way up to Deputy Editor.
 When I got there was nowhere else to go.
 Future, SFX‘s owner, had taken a hammering when the Dotcom bubble burst and was undergoing a period of retrenchment, so there were no other magazines being launched – well, at least none I fancied applying to edit.

 While at White Dwarf, I was part of the team that cut it back from seven or so haphazard international editions to one, centrally produced product with a strong marketing bent.
 It wasn’t perhaps what I’d have done with the publication given free reign, but I was proud of the work me and the team did nonetheless.
 However, this was born out of a protracted period of interdepartmental warfare.
 On another front, I wasn’t enjoying the corporate culture much.
 Although the place is stuffed full of amazing people and I love the things they make, it was hell on my nerves.
 I applied for the SFX editor’s job to try and get away, when Dave Golder did finally decide to leave, but it went to the very experienced David Bradley instead.
 He’s still there, doing a far better job than I could have done.